Frequently Asked Questions

 How do I work on a group project?

 Students who wish to meet virtually can do so via Zoom.
-All students have access to the basic version of Zoom, which allows you to hold a meeting with up to 300 participants for a maximum of 40 minutes.
+All students have access to the basic version of Zoom, which allows you to hold a meeting with up to 100 participants for a maximum of 40 minutes.
 Meetings with two people have no time limit.
-Students can utilize Zoom's features such as the whiteboard, screen-sharing, and document sharing for collaboration.
+Students can utilize Zoom's features such as the whiteboard, screen-sharing, breakout rooms, and document sharing for collaboration.

 You may also utilize Google tools for collaboration, such as Docs, Sheets, and Slides.
 You can also email and communicate through iLearn.

 Will classes stay in their assigned class times?

 Consult with your individual instructor about the course format during this time.
 Some courses may have required real-time components, and some may be completely asynchronous (recorded lectures and other course materials in iLearn for you to access at your own leisure).